CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 How much a character can carry, is determined by their [strength level](#strength-str).

-There are four weight levels: Heavy, moderate, light and negligible.
+There are four weight levels: **Heavy**, **moderate**, **light** and **negligible**.
 A character can only carry up to a set number of heavy, moderate and light objects.
 An arbitrary number of negligible objects can be carried.

 Worn equipment, such as clothing, armor or backpacks do not count, for as long as they're worn.

+Technically, there would actually be five weight levels, the fifth being **too heavy**, which is anything that cannot be reasonably carried.
+For example, a human will never be able to *carry* an entire mountain.
+It is up to the GM to decide on when something is *too heavy* to carry for the character in question.

 # Combat